erazortt/DoViBaker/README.md

 usage: DoViLutGen.exe <output_file> <lut_size> (<normalized_input>) (<sdr>) (<sdr_gain>) (<sdr_compression>)
 ```

-The meaning of the expected arguments:
+The meaning of the arguments:
 - `output file` the name of the to-be-generated LUT file
 - `lut size` generally a bigger LUT, is a better LUT.
 A good size is `65`.
 - `normalized input` if this optional argument is set to `1`, the generated LUT will expect that the input PQ was re-normalized to 1000 nits max brightness.
 LUTs for re-normalized inputs can be of smaller size than normal LUTs while still providing better quality.
 A good size for such a LUT is `50`.
 When not given, this will default to `0`.
 - `sdr` if this optional argument is set to `1`, the generatewd LUT will convert to BT.2020 SDR.
 Default is `0`, with the generated LUT converting to BT.2100 HLG.
 - `sdr_gain` this optional argument adjusts the SDR mapping function, by setting the amount of gain of the bright midtones.
 Value range is [0.0, 1.0], default is `0.0`.
 - `sdr_compression` this optional argument adjusts the SDR mapping function, by setting the amount of compression of the very bright highlights.
 Value range is [0.0, 1.0], default is `1.0`.

+Please be aware that the aruments are positional for this application, and must thus be given exactly in this order.

 ## Workflow for conversion to HLG
 Generate the LUT by the following command: